Abingdon Historic District – Abingdon, Virginia

 21. The Summers Law Office.
 Begun in 1872 as the Johnston & Trigg law offices.
 In 1918 it was deeded to Lewis P. Summers, lawyer and historian.
 His son Andrew, who collected material to preserve the musical heritage of the area, inherited the building in 1943 and in 1969 the Summers heirs gave “The Office” to the Historical Society of Washington County , and is now owned by the Town of Abingdon.

 22. The Washington County Courthouse.
 This is the fifth building to serve as a courthouse.
-A courthouse on this site was burned in 1864 as an aftermath of General Stoneman’s raid and the present courthouse was constructed and occupied in 1869.
-The stained glass was designed by the Tiffany Studio and added as a memorial to those who served during WWI.
+A courthouse on this site was burnt in December 1864 as an aftermath of General Stoneman’s raid.
+The present courthouse was constructed and occupied in 1869 and was the only courthouse built in Virginia during Reconstruction.
+It features four Greek Doric columns and an Italianate cornice and tower.
+The stained glass was designed by the Tiffany Studio and added as a memorial to those who served during WWI and unveiled on July 4, 1919.
 The new addition to the courthouse has brick murals of the Revolutionary War, the Spanish-American War, WWI, WWII, and the Korean, Vietnam, and Gulf Wars.
+Behind the courthouse was an area known as the “jockey lot.”
+Here, on the first Saturday of the month when the court was in session, horse traders and merchants would gather to engage in business and sports.
+Women and children did not attend this raucous event.
+Adjacent to the courthouse is the Civil War monument which was moved from the center of Main Street during the 1950s.

 26. 133 E. Main St. – The Rohr House/Marcella.
 This brick townhouse, built in 1845 by the Rev. Phillip Rohr as a residence.
 It was used through the years as a millinery shop, a physician’s office, and the Town Library.
 In 1925 it was purchased and restored as a home by David and Marcella Burke.

-28. 115 E. Main St. – The Samuel A. Preston House.
+28. 115 E. Main Street – The Samuel A. Preston House.
 Built in 1857.

-29. The Abingdon Methodist Church.
+29. 101 E. Main St. The Abingdon Methodist Church.
 Built in 1883.

-32. The Barter Theatre.
+32. 127 W. Main StreetThe Barter Theatre.
 Built around 1832 as a church for the Sinking Spring Presbyterian congregation.
 When the church moved, the building was acquired by the Sons of Temperance.
 It was used for lectures, grange meetings, theatrical productions and in 1855 a male school met in the basement.
 After the Temperance group ceased to function, their trustees gave the building to the Town of Abingdon.
-In 1905 the current front portion of the building was added.
-The main floor was referred to as the “Opera House” with the Town Hall upstairs, the jail in the basement and the fire department in the rear.
-It was to the Opera House that Robert Porterfield brought a group of out-of-work actors in 1933, with Theatre tickets being exchanged for produce, livestock, or other goods brought in by local people.
-This barter system gave the Theatre its name.
-Today, it is the State Theatre of Virginia.
+It is among the oldest theaters in America.
+The first performance was held here in 1876.

-33. 159 W. Main St. – John B. Hamilton House.
+33. 159 W. Main StreetJohn B. Hamilton House.
 Built in 1874, and the Letty Floyd Johnston House, 153-151 West Main Street, built in 1879.

 34. 314 Depot Square – The Arts Depot.
 Built in 1870 by the Virginia & Tennessee Railroad, the Arts Depot is an art gallery featuring the work of local and regional artists as well as working artists’ studios.

-36. Russell Rd. – Parson Cummings’ Cabin.
+36. Russell Road – Parson Cummings’ Cabin.
 Log house built circa 1773 by Rev. Charles Cummings, the most influential leader of Presbyterianism in 18th century Southwest Virginia.
 Relocated on the original site of the Sinking Spring Presbyterian Church at Sinking Spring Cemetery.
 The old cemetery is the resting place of men who fouth in the American Revolution, an unknown number of Confederal soldiers from the Civil War, and three governors of Virginia.

-37. 415 Academy Dr. – The William King Museum.
+37. 415 Academy Drive – The William King Museum.
 A historic landmark, site of one of the first schools in the region.
 The William King Museum is an Affiliate of the Virginia Museum of Fine Arts, and offers a year-round schedule of classes, changing exhibits, museum-standard galleries, artists’ studios, and a museum store.

 38. 700 Colonial Road – Retirement & Mustering Ground.
 Built by Captain Robert Craig, circa 1813.
 The eastern portion of the house was added in 1858 by Judge Samuel V. Fulkerson.
 Militia from Washington County assembled in the meadow beside “Retirement” when they began their march on the British at King’s Mountain in South Carolina.
 A hundred years later, in 1864, Union soldiers under the command of General George Stoneman camped in the same meadow.

-40. 692 White’s Mill Road. – White’s Mill.
+40. 692 White’s Mill Road – White’s Mill.
 Originally built as Moffett’s Mill in 1790, White’s Mill was purchased by Col. James White in 1838 and was restored in 1866.
 It is one of the oldest water powered grist mills in Southwest Virginia.
 The mill is a Virginia Historic Landmark and is listed on the National Register of Historic Places.

 Share this Post